MENUMENU

 Place cookies on a parchment paper-lined baking sheet.
 These cookies won't spread much, so you can put them pretty close together.
 Bake for 16-18 minutes at 325˚F in the middle rack of your oven.
 Remove from oven and let cool for 5 minutes.

-snowball cookie dough balls on parchment paper before baking
+Fudgy chocolate chip cookie dough balls on parchment paper.

 Roll in powdered sugar: Add about ⅔ cup powdered sugar to a medium-sized mixing bowl.
 Carefully transfer each cookie to the powdered sugar and roll until coated.